segmentio/segment-docs/templates/partners/destination-update.md

 ## Migration from the classic <destination_name> destination

-> (delete after reading) If applicable, add information regarding the migration from a classic destination to an Actions-based version below
+> (delete after reading) If applicable, add information regarding the migration from a classic destination to an Actions-based version below.

 ---